 At the outset, Greenfield makes an important distinction between two possible kinds of theory: those which identify what particular elements or events in the brain make up the mind, and those which account for how the mind actually emerges from them.
 It is the first kind she is concerned with here; the second kind is currently beyond our reach, and probably always will be.
 She implies that this may be just as well: "If we could explain exactly how consciousness is generated by groups of neurons under certain conditions, it would also mean that we had the ability to manipulate one another's consciousness to such a degree that it would lead to the effective annihilation of the individual."

 The starting point for Greenfield's theory is gestalt theory, first put forward by German psychologists as long ago as 1912.
 "The idea behind the gestalt school of thought is that perception is global, not local; objects or features are perceived in relation to one another, giving a final holistic view that cannot be inferred from the individual components alone."
 Gestalt theory can be applied to thinking as well as to visual perception, in which case it offers an alternative to behaviourism as advocated by BF Skinner.
-But it still remains a psychological theory.
+But it still remains a psychological theory (and see my 2019 note at the foot of this review).
 Greenfield gives it a solid 'nuts and bolts' basis in brain function, aiming to get beyond metaphor and establish a physical basis for gestalt.

 This she does with considerable persuasiveness.
 She provides detailed arguments in support of the view that the cortex of the brain contains groups of neurons that come together in dynamic cooperatives.
 These are not fixed structures but rather temporary associations that last for varying lengths of time.
 In a felicitous phrase she compares them to "clouds in the brain", coming or going as thoughts and associations move through the mind.
 Consciousness at the physiological level is thus "spatially multiple yet effectively single at any one time".
 Experimental evidence exists which suggests that these fluctuating associations of neurons really do exist.